OpenCamp-cc/opencamp.cc/content/_index.md

 We hope to offer open camp to more folks in different timezones in the future.

 ## Open?
-Does that mean I can complete the Bootcamp by myself?
-Why should I pay for this Bootcamp?
+Does that mean I can complete the bootcamp by myself?
+Why should I pay for open camp?

-Yes, you can review the entire Bootcamp curriculum by yourself once we have finalised the first version of it after our first cohort (Cohort #0).
+Yes, you can review the entire bootcamp curriculum by yourself once we have finalised the first version of it after our first cohort (Cohort #0).
 These materials will be made available for anyone to use.

 There are a few reasons to choose to join open camp instead of self-studying:

-- **Structured Learning**: self-study can be challenging if you need to maintain the same level of discipline, and our weekly structured learning schedule can provide you with the motivation to achieve your career goal.
+- **Structured Cohort Learning**: self-study can be challenging if you need to maintain the same level of discipline, and our weekly structured learning schedule can provide you with the motivation to achieve your career goal.
 - **Weekly live sessions with instructors**: Our instructors will conduct weekly live sessions with students to review their progress, answer questions, and provide feedback on student projects.
 This will be held over web conferencing tools such as Zoom or Google Meet.
 - **Peer discussion and learning**: We strongly believe that peer learning and peer discussions is the key to helping everyone advance and grow faster.
-You will be part of a cohort of students who are also highly motivated to complete the entire Bootcamp.
+You will be part of a cohort of students who are also highly motivated to complete the entire bootcamp.
 Discussions may happen over platforms such as Matrix, Discord, or forums.

 Not sure if this is for you?
 You are welcome to watch our recorded live sessions to audit the course or simply to study by yourself.